OSGConnect/INPROGRESS-tutorial-wordfreq/README.md

 	queue book from book.list

 This statement works like a `for` loop.
-For every item in the `book.list` file, HTCondor will create a job using this submit file, replacing the `book` variable with the item from the list.
+For every item in the `book.list` file, HTCondor will create a job using this submit file, replacing the book variable with the item from the list.

-Therefore, everywhere we used the name of the book in our submit file should be replaced with the variable `book` (in the previous example, everywhere you entered "Alice_in_Wonderland.txt").
 HTCondor's variable syntax looks like this: `$(variablename)`

+Therefore, everywhere we used the name of the book in our submit file should be replaced with the variable `$(book)` (in the previous example, everywhere you entered "Alice_in_Wonderland.txt").

 So the following lines in the submit file should be changed to use the variable `$(book)`: